Congratulations, you’re in the fortunate position of having to choose between your medical school offers!

 What’s the teaching style?

 You probably already considered this when you were applying, but you may still have applied to medical schools with a mixture of teaching styles, due to other factors such as location or entry requirements.

 If you have more than one offer, consider how they deliver their course.
-You will be studying for 5 years, so if it’s possible, it is better to choose something that you will enjoy.
+You will be studying for 5 years, so if it’s possible, choose the teaching style you will most enjoy.

-PBL is much more independent, and will involve more group sessions.
+Problem-based learning (PBL) is much more independent and will involve more group sessions.
 Think about whether you benefit more from lectures, or prefer to learn independently.
 Some really thrive with PBL and group work, but others just want their information provided in traditional lectures.

 On the other hand, a small medical school can be a bit limiting with regards to meeting people.
 Of course, some people would rather work in smaller groups, so just think about what type of environment you would thrive in.

 A perk of a small medical school is that there is a lot of individual attention paid to your well-being and development (a blessing and a curse, some would argue).
 Placements tend to be a bit closer to the university, with less overcrowding in hospitals.

 Medical school is a long commitment, and most students will be moving away from home for university.
 Think about the place you would have to move to.
 Do you prefer big, busy cities, or small, quiet towns?

 Consider what is important to you – is it shops that stay open late, or having lots of options for leisure activities?
 Perhaps you want to go somewhere near the countryside, or maybe you can’t think of anything worse than that?